FENECON Home 10 assembly and operating instructions

 7.1.
 Assembly of further battery towers

 7.1.1.
-Assembly battery tower two with FENECON Home 10 - parallel box
+Assembly of battery tower two with FENECON Home 10 parallel box

 If a second battery tower is available, the parallel box is attached to the second battery tower instead of the EMS box.